El Salvador - Country Commercial Guide

 Overview

-El Salvador’s telecommunication sector has operated under a privatized legal and institutional framework since 1997, encouraging competition in most areas and allowing foreign investment.
-América Móvil (Mexico), Grupo IBW (local), General International Telecom Limited GITL (UK), and Tigo El Salvador (Millicom International Cellular of Luxembourg) offer high-speed data and internet service through cable systems, as well as dial-up internet access.
+• El Salvador’s telecommunication sector has operated under a privatized legal and institutional framework since 1997, encouraging competition in most areas and allowing foreign investment.
+América Móvil (Mexico), Grupo IBW (local), General International Telecom Limited GITL (UK), and Tigo El Salvador (Millicom International Cellular of Luxembourg) offer high-speed data and internet service through cable systems.

-In 2021 mobile phone lines were up to 11,300,786, exceeding the total population of 6.5 million; the mobile network covers 93% of the territory according to SIGET.
+In 2022, mobile phone lines (post-paid + prepaid) were up to 11.5 million, exceeding the total population of 6.5 million; the mobile network covers 93% of the territory according to SIGET, and 92% of the population is covered by at least 3G mobile communication network.
 Mobile penetration is remarkably high considering El Salvador’s economic indicators, higher than the average for Latin America and the Caribbean.
-The growth in fixed-line services slowed in the face of mobile-cellular competition; fixed lines were 853,770 in 2021.
-Internet subscriptions reported by SIGET were 830,512 in 2021, 37.2% higher than in 2019.
+The growth in fixed-line services lowered in the face of mobile-cellular competition; fixed lines were 862,717 in 2022.
+Internet subscriptions reported by SIGET were 992,293 in 2022, 60% higher than in 2020.

 Mobile Penetration in Central America

-Broadcast media combines multiple privately owned national terrestrial TV networks, supplemented by cable TV networks that carry international channels and hundreds of commercial radio broadcast stations.
+• Broadcast media combines multiple privately owned national terrestrial TV networks, supplemented by cable TV networks that carry international channels; the total number of multi-channel TV subscriptions is 513,041, including terrestrial multi-channel TV subscriptions and direct-to-home satellite antenna subscriptions and hundreds of commercial radio broadcast stations.
 The country was among the last in the region to provide 4G LTE services, mainly due to the inadequacy of a suitable spectrum.
-In 2019 the telecommunications regulator (SIGET) awarded more spectrum through a public tender, after which private operators deployed LTE 4.5G.
-It is estimated that by 2022 LTE 4.5G will reach close to 30% of the mobile subscriptions market.
+In 2019, the telecommunications regulator (SIGET) awarded more spectrum through a public tender, after which private operators deployed LTE 4.5G.

 ICT Goods Market Size, million USD